CesarLiChen/gtk-intro/README.md

 - ``gcc `pkg-config --cflags --libs gtk+-3.0` -o gtk_prog gtk_prog.c`` (remember the backticks)
 - To run executable that is created, do: `./gtk_prog`

 ### Follows An Introduction to C & GUI Programming book.
+The book used GTK 2 but I utilized GTK 3.
+Although some functions where deprecated I've searched and made use of the recommended ones.

 Specifically:
 Ch.
 13: Intro to GTK